MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/protected-users-security-group.md

 - You must replicate the global Protected Users security group across all domain controllers in the account domain.

-## Protected Users limitations
+## Protections applied

-For users with machines running Windows 8.1 and later or Windows Server 2012 R2 and later, becoming a member of the Protected Users group means AD automatically applies certain pre-configured limitations that the users won't be able to change unless they stop being group members.
+Becoming a member of the Protected Users group means AD automatically applies certain pre-configured controls that the users won't be able to change unless they stop being group members.

-The following features are limited or restricted for Protected Users group members running Windows 8.1 or later:
+The following device protections are applied to members of the Protected Users group when running on a domain member:

 - Default credential delegation (CredSSP) is disabled by default.
 AD won't cache plain text credentials even when the user enables the **Allow delegating default credentials** setting on their machine.